rmbprui/adventuredplaces/src/resources/posts.md

 13/12/2021

 I was assigned a project for the store.
-One of the most intensive and challenging projects I’ve ever done in a professional way.
+One of the most intensive and challenging projects I've ever done in a professional way.
 I had to design a client's entire house!

 The main idea of the project was to give the new home a comfortable and stylish interior, the client wanted a simple but quite unique design.

 For the project development I used AutoCAD for the plans and Enscape and Photoshop for some renderings!

-It’s always a challenge working on professional projects for the first time, you learn new things, new working methods and you overcome difficulties that you don't have on personal projects.
+It's always a challenge working on professional projects for the first time, you learn new things, new working methods and you overcome difficulties that you don't have on personal projects.
 You need to adapt and not have fear of change.

 But when your on an internship you are there to learn with your mistakes, get up and do better!